qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

 In this tutorial, we will learn how to write generic code with examples of numerical computation by using `NumPy <https://numpy.org/>`_ and `JAX <https://github.com/google/jax>`_.
 We'll use a code example that employs the Runge-Kutta method to numerically simulate the matrix evolution of the Schrödinger equation.
-In addition, we will showcase the utility of :meth:`.Alias.register_function` method for efficient problem-solving.
+In addition, we will show how to add new dispatched function to :class:`.Alias` instance using :meth:`.Alias.register_function`.

 In this section, we will go through the following steps: